-- 29. If a complainant is not satisfied with the outcome of their Formal Complaint they may submit a request for a Complaint Review to the Appeals, Complaints and Conduct Office. - 30.
+- 28. If a complainant is not satisfied with the outcome of their Formal Complaint they may submit a request for a Complaint Review to the Appeals, Complaints and Conduct Office. - 29.
 A request for a Complaint Review must be submitted within 14 calendar days of the notification of a Formal Complaint outcome.
-Requests submitted after this time will only be considered at the discretion of the Head of the Appeals, Complaints and Conduct Office where the complainant is able to demonstrate good reason for the delay. - 31.
-To submit a request for a Complaint Review the complainant must complete the Complaint Review form include a statement outlining why they believe their request meets the grounds for review, and submit it to the Appeals, Complaints and Conduct Office by email, to appeals@qmul.ac.uk.
-They will also need to submit their Formal Complaint form and outcome letter. - 32.
-Whereas at the Formal Complaint stage a full investigation of the matter is undertaken, the Complaint Review stage will only be concerned with two issues: - was the complaint considered in accordance with this Policy? - was the final decision reasonable and in accordance with the facts of the case? - 33.
+Requests submitted after this time will only be considered at the discretion of the Head of the Appeals, Complaints and Conduct Office where the complainant is able to demonstrate good reason for the delay. - 30.
+To submit a request for a Complaint Review the complainant must complete the Complaint Review form outlining why they believe their request meets the grounds for review.
+The Complaint Review form can be found in AskQM. - 31.
+Whereas at the Formal Complaint stage a full investigation of the matter is undertaken, the Complaint Review stage will only be concerned with two issues: - was the complaint considered in accordance with this Policy? - was the final decision reasonable and in accordance with the facts of the case? - 32.
 A Complaint Review will be considered by a caseworker from the Appeals, Complaints and Conduct Office and a Queen Mary Complaints Assessor, who is a senior member of Queen Mary staff.
 The caseworker will collate information from the Formal Complaint, and may obtain written reports from relevant people should further information be required.
-The caseworker will submit the case, together with a recommendation, to a Queen Mary Complaints Assessor for consideration. - 34.
-The Complaints Assessor will consider all the facts of the case and confirm whether the recommended course of action is fair and equitable, in accordance with the grounds above (at paragraph 32). - 35.
+The caseworker will submit the case, together with a recommendation, to a Queen Mary Complaints Assessor for consideration. - 33.
+The Complaints Assessor will consider all the facts of the case and confirm whether the recommended course of action is fair and equitable, in accordance with the grounds above (at paragraph 31). - 34.
 The complainant will receive a formal written outcome to their request for a Complaint Review, normally within one month.
-Action will only be taken only if one or both of the grounds above (at paragraph 32) is met.
+Action will only be taken only if one or both of the grounds above (at paragraph 31) is met.
 The outcome letter will inform the complainant of the outcome of their Complaint Review and of any subsequent action Queen Mary is taking following the request.
-This will be a Completion of Procedures letter and represents the end of Queen Mary's internal student complaints process. - 36.
+This will be a Completion of Procedures letter and represents the end of Queen Mary's internal student complaints process. - 35.
 Please note that while Queen Mary makes every effort to conclude complaints as quickly as possible, it may not always be possible to provide an outcome for a Complaint Review within one month.
 If it is not possible to complete a Complaint Review within one month the complainant will be written to, within the one-month period, with an explanation as to the status of their Complaint Review and when it is likely to be concluded.
 Queen Mary endeavours to ensure that no complaint will take longer than 90 calendar days to reach the end of the student complaints process, from the day the Formal Complaint was first submitted.